 The insurance company will search your medical history looking for pre-existing conditions it can use to deny or undervalue your claim.
 However, it cannot access your medical records without your consent.
 Therefore, a claims adjuster may ask you to sign a medical records release.

 Unless the form is limited to records related to your accident injury, the insurance company could review your entire medical history.
 Most medical release forms prepared by insurance companies do not include limits on the records the company may request and receive.
-Therefore, it is not in your best interest to sign a release for medical records without consulting a personal injury attorney.
+Therefore, it is not in your best interest to sign a release for medical records without consulting a one of our personal injury attorneys in St. Louis.

 Recorded Statements Could Also Pose a Problem